KiraResari/ceal-chronicler-f/Protocol.md

     * One I already fixed
     * Another is that trying the remove a null key causes an exception
       * Right, now I managed to fix that too
+* Finally, I also noticed that I didn't implement it yet that locations that already had their last appearance can't be assigned
+  * Right, now that works too
+* This is as far as I'm getting with this today

+[Time elapsed so far: 111 hours] (nice! =^,^= )

 # TODO